 - Rain cover sold separately

-The Best Strollers for Travel in 2019
+The Best Travel Strollers 2019

 We hope that you have enjoyed our review of the best strollers for travel and have found just the stroller that you are looking for.
 Each of the strollers that we have looked at has their own strengths and weaknesses.

-We are still blown away by just how small the XSS Compact Stroller is and if you are looking for a travel specific stroller that will be used on easy terrain this is the perfect choice, you can easily tuck it in your day backpack and stroll around town, no one would ever know that you even had a pushchair with you!
+We are still blown away by just how small the XSS Compact Stroller is and if you are looking for a travel stroller that will be used on easy terrain this is the perfect choice, you can easily tuck it in your day backpack and stroll around town, no one would ever know that you even had a pushchair with you!

 Have you taken a stroller away with you?
 Was it useful or did it just sit in the car boot for the whole trip?
 Let us know how you got on in the comments below.